Logging and debugging rewriters¶

 In Solr this means that you can see the Lucene query in the parsedquery section

-of the debug output that you will get if you append debug=true
+of the debug output that you will get if you append debug=true or

-to a search request (see Solr documentation).
+debugQuery=true to a search request (see Solr documentation).

 For example, the following debug output would be produced for the search request